 Trimming back tree branches and making sure vegetation is not up against the house is crucial.
 Carpenter ants will gladly chew away the wood of bushes, small trees, shrubs and anything else.

 If you have siding on your house, keep an eye on wooden mulch added to gardens up against the home.
 Try to keep 6 inches between wood parts of your home, including wood siding, away from the soil.
 Wood siding can suck up moisture from the ground and make it ideal for carpenter ants.

 Your local carpenter ant control experts in FL

 The moist and humid air in and around Miami, FL, and across the state make it the most ideal home for carpenter ants.
 It is very difficult to keep the wood dry.
 Carpenter ant infestations can create tremendous damage it left unchecked, which is why Ehrlich Pest Control can help identify for certain you have carpenter ants and identify where their nests are located.
 Ehrlich specialists will create a treatment plan to get rid of the ants and offer methods to prevent them from returning.

-It all starts with a free property inspection and it moves on from there to discussing treatments and prevention methods.
+It all starts with a free property inspection and it moves on from there to discuss treatments and prevention methods.
 Contact Ehrlich Pest Control today and schedule your visit.